bassmanitram/actions-for-nautilus/configurator/help.md

 In this example, the **Edit with gvim** action only applies to files that are in user jdoe's home directory.

-Patterns can be entered as "glob" patterns, or regular expressions.
+Patterns can be entered as "glob" patterns or regular expressions.

 * Glob Patterns allow you to specify the following placeholders in the pattern string: